Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 - You have a lot of people who need to log time (unlimited free users)

-- Different projects have different budgets you're tracking against (needs Pro plan)
+- Different projects have different budgets you're tracking against (Pro plan required)

-- Same person works on five different things in a day
+- The same person works on five different things in a day

-- You already have a payroll system you like—you just need the hours
+- You already have a payroll system you like and just need the hours

-- People forget to start timers—browser extensions and auto-tracking help
+- People forget to start timers and browser extensions and desktop auto-tracking tools help

 What is Homebase?

-The new AI features handle stuff you're probably tired of doing manually.
-Screening job applications, building schedules based on who's available and what you can afford, walking you through payroll questions.
-Means you spend less time on paperwork, more time actually running things.
+The AI tools handle stuff you're probably tired of doing manually.
+Building schedules based on who's available and what you can afford, walking you through payroll questions, helping move new hires from application to first shift.
+Less time on paperwork, more time actually running things.

 Here's what you can do with it:

-- Run payroll without a separate system.
+- Add payroll and run it without juggling separate systems.
 Hours go straight into paychecks.
 Taxes get calculated and filed for you.
-No exporting spreadsheets to another platform.

 - See if you're overstaffed or understaffed.
-Connects to your Square or Clover POS, shows labor costs next to actual sales.
+Connects to your Square or Clover POS and shows labor costs next to actual sales.
 Tuesday was slow but you had five people on?
 You'll see it.

 - Stop the group text chaos.
-Built-in messaging so work conversations stay separate from personal texts.
+Built-in team messaging keeps work conversations separate from personal texts.
 Need someone to cover a shift?
-Message goes to everyone who might be available.
+The message goes to everyone who might be available.

 - Know your team clocked in from the right place.
-Phone GPS shows where they are, takes a photo when they clock in.
-Prevents buddy punching without getting weird about it.
+GPS location tracking and optional photo verification at clock-in prevent buddy punching without making it weird.

 - Handle tips without doing math.
-Tip Manager pools tips and splits them however you set it up, then adds them to paychecks automatically.
+Tip Manager pools and splits tips however you set it up, then adds them to paychecks automatically.

 What is Clockify?

-Started as just a time tracker.
-Now it does scheduling, budgets, invoicing, but you need paid plans for most of that stuff.
-The free version?
-Unlimited users can track time.
-That's it.
+It started as a time tracker.
+Now it does scheduling, budgets, and invoicing, but you need paid plans for most of that.
+The free version gives you one thing: unlimited users can track time.

 What it's good at: